 - It was created by Wharton MBA students who were struggling with their own student loan debt.

-- CommonBond partners with Pencils of Promise to provide schools, teachers, and technology to students in developing countries.
-They’ve donated more than a million dollars to the cause.
+- CommonBond partnered with Pencils of Promise to provide schools, teachers, and technology to students in developing countries.
+The company has donated more than a million dollars to the cause, and they're continuing that partnership with their solar loans.

 - No penalty if you pay off early